rlex/ansible-role-k3s/README.md

 which is already present in basic k3s containerd config

 #### Usage
 By setting k3s_gvisor to true role will install gvisor - google's application kernel for container.
-By default it will use ptrace mode, to switch it to kvm set k3s_gvisor_platform to kvm.
+By default it will use systrap mode, to switch it to kvm set k3s_gvisor_platform to kvm.
 It will only install gvisor containerd plugin, you will need to create gvisor's RuntimeClass manually by applying following manifest for gvisor:
 ```yaml
 apiVersion: node.k8s.io/v1